-An autocratic or authoritarian parent would step in and play the role of police officer and find fault in one of the children’s transgressions,” Schafer says.
+An autocratic or authoritarian parent would step in and play the role of a police officer and find fault in one of the children’s transgressions,” Schafer says.
 “There would be punishment for the transgressor and pity for the child who played the victim role.
 Thus, that will actually perpetuate fighting, believe it or not.”

-In the authoritative household, the parent will proactively teach their child social skills for sharing and taking turns—like setting timers, ways to solve conflicts together—so there is going to be more skills training done,” Schafer says.
+In the authoritative household, the parent will proactively teach their child social skills for sharing and taking turns.
+Like setting timers, ways to solve conflicts together—so there is going to be more skills training done,” Schafer says.
 “Parents will trust that with these skills, kids will be caretakers for their relationships on their own.
 If things escalate, both parties are required to suffer the same consequence.”
 They both lose until they tell you to plan for how they can share without fighting.

 3. When Your Child Lies:

 Lying happens more often in an authoritarian household,” Schafer says.
 “It’s often in order to avoid being punished.
 If you’re going to spank me, what kid in their right mind won’t lie in order to evade that punishment?”
-Dr. Walfish says that shaming is often part of the consequences for lying.
+Dr. Walfish says that shaming is often part of the consequences of lying.

 The authoritative parent would frown upon the lying behavior, but use it as a golden teaching opportunity,” Dr. Walfish says.
 “He would teach ‘accountability’ to the child by rewarding the truth-telling, no matter how terrible the confession is.”
 That doesn’t mean there won’t be consequences for the bad behavior.
 It’s a balance.